-In this blog post I share my experience with Simple Practice with some comparison to TherapyAppointment.com’s Legacy system.
+In this (updated) blog post, I share my experience with Simple Practice Electronic Health Record (EHR) including a few comparisons to TherapyAppointment.com’s Legacy system (TA) which I used prior to Simple Practice.

 During the coronavirus pandemic, using the Simple Practice EHR with e-signature for clients to complete documents made it possible for me to quickly adapt to telehealth only.
 I didn’t miss a beat in terms of appointments and scheduling new clients when the shelter-in-place directives came down in March 2020.

 My experience with Simple Practice comes from using it as a solo practitioner since Fall 2019.
-It served me well in the office pre-pandemic and continues to be excellent for my current exclusively telehealth practice.
-Despite some non-intuitive workflows and idiosyncrasies that take time to figure out, I highly recommend Simple Practice.
+It served me well in the office pre-pandemic and continues to be excellent for my exclusively telehealth practice.
+Despite some non-intuitive workflows and idiosyncrasies that take time to figure out (and honestly are annoying), I still highly recommend Simple Practice.

-Switching to Simple Practice was a vast improvement over TA’s Legacy system in terms of charting, telehealth practice in general, and electronic submission to secondary insurances.
+Switching to Simple Practice was a vast improvement over TA’s Legacy system in terms of charting, telehealth practice in general, and electronic submission to secondary insurances (which was not possible at the time I left TA.com).

-When I left TA I had been waiting for over a year for the transition to the new TA 2.0. which would have been comparable to Simple Practice.
-I got tired of waiting and I am so glad I made the transition to SP before the coronavirus pandemic.
+When I left TA, I had been waiting for over a year for the transition to the new TA 2.0. which would have been comparable to Simple Practice’s platform at the time.
+I got tired of waiting and I am so glad I made the transition to SP before the coronavirus pandemic turned everything upside down.

-If you have more than just a few clients, I highly recommend using an electronic health record (EHR) for time management (high on my list of priorities) and efficiency/accuracy of charting (also high on my priorities list).
-In addition, the ease of integrated electronic claim submission and client billing is a big time saver not to mention the money saved doing your own billing.
+I highly recommend using an electronic health record (EHR) for time management (high on my list of priorities) and efficiency/accuracy of charting (also high on my priority list because, uuuummmm, no, I do not want to have to give an insurance company any money back for insufficient documentation).
+In addition, the ease of integrated electronic claim submission and client billing is a big time saver, not to mention the money saved doing my own billing.

 Simple Practice Pros and Cons